 Check with an adviser about the possible availability of certain curricula at the East Campus.
 Completion of the degree is currently available only at the Quad Cities Campus.

 Health information technology is one of the 20 fastest growing occupations in the U.S. As a medical billing and coding professional, you stand at the crossroads of health care and technology and make an important contribution to the delivery of quality health care.

-The curriculum for this associate’s degree includes coursework in three certificate areas of medical transcription, billing, and coding.
+The curriculum for this associate’s degree includes coursework in two certificate areas of billing and medical coding.
 A student with a certificate in one of the above areas may transfer all the coursework toward this Health Information Management (HIM) degree.